-evidence of EPHREM SYRUS, deacon at Edessa, CHAP.
-VII. 'the prophet of the Syrians,' is unfortunately ambiguous.
-In his Syriac writings he refers † A.D.
-578. (I believe) once to the Anocalunse, and once to 2 Peter, from among the books omitted by the Peshito, but in his works, which are preserved only in Greek, he appears to use all the books of our New Testament.
+evidence of Ephrem Syrus, deacon at Edessa, Chap.
+VII. ambiguous.
+In his Syriac writings he refers +A.D.
+578. (I believe) once to the Apocalypse, and once to 2 Peter, from among the books omitted by the Peshito, but in his works, which are preserved only in Greek, he appears to use all the books of our New Testament.